santtu/energysim/doc/data-and-url-format.md

 binary format it uses internally, then Base64-encoded (URL safe).
 This results in URLs that at least with the Finnish model with all sources and lines disabled results in URLs that can be copied and pasted.

+> Note: This version was deployed, and is considered version 2 of the
+> URL encoding format (the original one is implicit version 1).

+## Attempt 3

+The previous version is already more compact, but still results in over 1.5 kB of base64-encoded data to be appended to the URL.
+Most of the space in the encoding is actually taken by identifiers --- the identifiers of sources and lines in the version 1 of Finland take a total of 1075 bytes.
+However, these identifiers should be stable in a specific version of the world definition, so encoding the identifiers as strings is a tautology.
+Taking advantage of this, it is possible to squeeze the changes into a smaller blob.

+Since all identifiers are unique, any stable ordering of them can be indexed.
+E.g., instead of the string, it is possible to sort the identifiers (of sources and lines) and store the index instead.
+We can require that any changes into the world structure must be reflected in the version number.

+So, we could use a format such as `case class (name: String, version:
+Int, changes: Seq[(Int, Option[Boolean], Option[Int])])`.
+Using
+BooPickle, encoding `("world", 1, List.fill(88)((0,Some(true),Some(1000))))` takes 537 bytes, and
+expanded to base64 this will take 716 characters.
+Hooray!
+Right?

+Well, we can encode this data directly as semi-readable string without a binary encoding.
+If a single change is represented as `<index><enabled><capacity>`, with comma as a separator.
+Here `enabled` would be one of `+` (for enabled), `-` (for disabled) and `=` (no change from default) and `capacity` just a straight integer.
+So, a change of two sources could be represented as `1+,2=1000`.

+Wait, there's more!
+We actually do not need to encode the index at all.
+It can be made implicit, e.g. the previous one would be `,+,1000,,,...` (`=` can be omitted since there is no longer a risk of running index into capacity).

+So considering the earlier case of 88 repeats of explicitly enabled sources and lines for capacity 1000.
+It would be encoded as 87 commas plus 88 `+` characters and 88 times 4 digits for a total of 87 + 88 + 88 * 4 = 527 characters total.

+This assumes that source and line capacities can be represented as four digits.
+Although, it has to be said that doing the BooPickle from above with capacity of 10000 results in 715 characters of base64 encoding, and the same with custm encoding results in 87+88+88*5=615 characters ... so, still more compact.

+The downside of this is that there is the need for the placeholders.
+This could be worked around if `<index>` was still allowed, but omission of it was interpreted as implicit increment from previous value.
+This would require an encoder with some heuristics on when to use implicit indexing and when explicit indexing, though.

+However, I am attracted by the apparent illegibility of base64-encoding so that's what the version 3 is using.